 - Defective design.
 This describes an inherent flaw in the design of the product.
 A defective design means that every product produced using the design is inherently defective and potentially dangerous.

 - Defective production.
 There was a flaw in the assembly or production process that may only have affected some units.
 The manufacturer will typically halt production until they can identify and resolve the production issue, and the manufacturer will likely issue a recall for affected units.

 - Defective marketing.
 This describes a product that did not include adequate safety warnings or instructions for use.
 It can also apply to devices that do not perform as advertised.

 The plaintiff will also need to provide clear evidence of the extent of the damages caused by an e-cigarette explosion.
 This can include hospital bills, invoices for specialist treatment and rehabilitation, and the costs of any necessary ongoing medical care.
-Mr. Bentley and the personal injury attorneys at Bentley & More have the experience to handle the specifics of each unique case.
+Mr. Bentley and the Orange County personal injury attorneys at Bentley & More have the experience to handle the specifics of each unique case.

 What Should I Do If I Suffered an E-Cig Explosion Injury?

 Bentley & More, LLP is at the national forefront of seeking recovery for individuals injured by defective products, including the first verdict in the country against an electronic cigarette distributed and retailer for the burns and trauma caused by an exploding e-cig.